Hugo-C/top-1M-jarm/README.md

    workerJARM3 --> scanResultQueue
    scanResultQueue--> workerAggregation[Aggregates results in a single CSV]
 ```

+> **Note**
+> The use of rq and docker compose does really make sense for tasks that are CPU-bond which is not the case here.
+> Nonetheless with a master and 3 workers (for a total of 5Go of RAM and 8vCPU, so a very modest cluster) it took a day and a half to process ~600k scans.

 ## A batch of 1k domains being processed (RQ debug view)
 *As workers focus on priority on the ip queue, few jobs stay in this queue*